6 top tips for healthy eating

 - Reduced fat: A health grill is sloped so oil and fat can drain easily.
 Enjoy a guilt-free meal that's still packed with flavour.

-- Keeping it interesting: From sumptuous grilled salmon to a classic grilled chicken salad, there's plenty of healthy options when it comes to grilling.
+- Keeping it interesting: From sumptuous grilled salmon to a classic grilled chicken salad, there's plenty of healthy options that taste great too.

-- Less time in the kitchen: Preparing a healthy meal can sometimes seem time-consuming, especially when you're trying to fit a vigorous exercise regime into an already hectic lifestyle.
+- Less time in the kitchen: Preparing a healthy meal can sometimes be a slog.
 Cooking with a grill means more time for you.

 Top tip: Cook everything from juicy burgers to paninis with the Tefal Optigrill.
 It has 9 cooking programmes for different foods.